citp/privacy-policy-historical/n/nd/ndp/ndp.ca.md

 Canada’s NDP is committed to respecting and protecting your privacy, including your personal information.
 Our policy is in strict compliance with Canadian privacy principles, as well as our obligations under the _Canada Elections Act_.
 We are committed to ensuring the confidentiality and security of your personal information.

-This page summarizes our privacy policy and information practices for NDP.ca.
-It is intended to provide information to help you make informed decisions when choosing to communicate with us via this site.
+This page summarizes our privacy policy and information practices for the NDP including this website ndp.ca.
+It is intended to provide information to help you make informed decisions when choosing to communicate with and interact with us.

  **Collecting Personal Information**

 “Personal information” is information about an identifiable individual.
-It includes information such as your name, email address, telephone number, and financial information.
+It includes information such as your name, addresses, email address, telephone number, financial and demographic information.

 Elections Canada provides all registered political parties with the List of Electors, which includes names and addresses.
+We also collect information from publicly available data sources.

-We collect the personal information that you choose to provide to us when you become a donor, a member, when you voluntarily subscribe to our communications, when you register for an event or sign a petition either in person or online, or when you complete any of the forms on NDP.ca.
-If you submit your email address and/or personal information through NDP.ca, you consent to being added to our email and/or contact list.
+We collect the personal information that you choose to provide to us when you become a donor, a member, when you voluntarily subscribe to our communications, when you register for an event or sign a petition either in person or online, when you complete any of the forms on NDP.ca and through voter contact activities, such as door-to-door canvassing and phone calls.

+If you submit your email address and/or personal information through NDP.ca, you consent to being added to our email and/or contact list and to receive future communications from us.

  **Using Personal Information**